kimjungkyu18/EE450-Proj/README.txt

 	In these cases I use similar messages at my own discretion.

 g.
 Any idiosyncrasy
 	I expect my code to work without errors.
-However, as a mac m1 user I could only test this on AWS with Ubuntu 18.04 as AWS did not offer 16.04.
-Based off what TA's have told me, there shouldn't be an issue but I haven't been able to test it.
+As a Mac M1 user, I completed this project on AWS with Ubuntu 18.04.
+	I have been told by a TA that for people who need AWS, they will be tested with 18.04 instead of 16.04 as AWS no longer provides 16.04.

 h.
 Reused code
 	The majority of the socket boilerplate code was adapted from the lecture notes